ViktorJp/VPNMON-R2/README.md

 -------
 VPNMON-R2 is driven with commandline parameters.
 These are the available options:

-* vpnmon-r2.sh -h (or vpnmon-r2.sh -help) -- displays a short overview of available commands
+* vpnmon-r2 -h (or vpnmon-r2.sh -help) -- displays a short overview of available commands
-* vpnmon-r2.sh -log -- displays the contents of the VPNMON-R2 activity log in the NANO text editor
+* vpnmon-r2 -log -- displays the contents of the VPNMON-R2 activity log in the NANO text editor
-* vpnmon-r2.sh -config -- launches the configuration utility and saves your settings to a local config file
+* vpnmon-r2 -config -- launches the configuration utility and saves your settings to a local config file
-* vpnmon-r2.sh -update -- launches the script update utility to download the newest version
+* vpnmon-r2 -update -- launches the script update utility to download the newest version
-* vpnmon-r2.sh -setup -- launches the setup menu to configure and add optional Entware components
+* vpnmon-r2 -setup -- launches the setup menu to configure and add optional Entware components
+* vpnmon-r2 -reset -- initiates a VPN reset for use with setting up external CRON jobs (like the vpnon script did)
+* vpnmon-r2 -pause -- pauses all operations, sits back and waits for a -resume command
+* vpnmon-r2 -resume -- resumes normal operations of VPNMON-R2, coming from a -pause
+* vpnmon-r2 -status -- indicates the current status of VPNMON-R2, along with the last known used VPN slot
+* vpnmon-r2 -failover -- stops and resumes all operations during a manual WAN failover/failback
-* vpnmon-r2.sh -uninstall -- launches the uninstall utility that removes VPNMON-R2 from your router
+* vpnmon-r2 -uninstall -- launches the uninstall utility that removes VPNMON-R2 from your router
-* vpnmon-r2.sh -screen -- launches VPNMON-R2 using the "screen" utility, and places it in -monitor mode
+* vpnmon-r2 -screen -- launches VPNMON-R2 using the "screen" utility, and places it in -monitor mode
-* vpnmon-r2.sh -monitor -- launches VPNMON-R2 in a normal operations mode, ready to monitor the health of your VPN connections
+* vpnmon-r2 -monitor -- launches VPNMON-R2 in a normal operations mode, ready to monitor the health of your VPN connections

 Gotchas
 -------